DETERMINING MEDICAL EQUIVALENCE IN

 Per POMS DI 25220.010, an impairment is considered to be medically equivalent to a listed impairment if it is at least equal in severity and duration to the criteria of any listed impairment.

 Medical Equivalence can be determined in a couple different ways.
 One being if you have a Listed Impairment but you do not meet the criteria of one or more of the findings specified in the particular listing, or you have all of the findings, but there are not as severe as specified in the listing.
 However, if you have other findings related to your impairment that are at least of equal medical significance to the required findings, then medical equivalence applies.

 Second, if you have an impairment that is not listed in the Listing of impairments, but can be compared with other closely related impairments, and your findings related to your impairments are at least of equal medical significance to those of a listed impairment.
 In these cases, the listed impairments can be compared to your findings and the Social Security Administration may find that your impairment is medically equivalent the comparable listing.

 Deciding medical equivalence or whether or not your condition meets a Listing, can be a difficult and confusing process.
-Call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C.
-Attorneys at Law today at 251-343-1111 for a free consultation.
+Call one of the experienced disability attorneys at Gardberg & Kemmerly, P.C. today at 251-343-1111 for a free consultation.
 Gardberg & Kemmerly specialize in helping the injured and disabled.